 If a company cannot pay for these expenses, it will not be able to operate and will soon run out of business.
 Therefore, current assets are important to continue the healthy running of the business.

-Liquidity, which helps to measure the ability of a business to meet its immediate short-term requirements, is highly influenced by the ratio of the current assets to current liabilities.
+The ratio of the current assets to current liabilities influences liquidity, which helps to measure the ability of a business to meet its immediate short-term requirements.
 Therefore, current assets also help maintain the cash flow of the business.

 Also, creditors and investors often pay attention to the current assets of a business, its cash flow, and liquidity when they calculate the values and risks accompanying while investing in the business.